DenzelBraithwaite/Vault-of-Knowledge/sql.md

 <br>

 It's also very common to want to count the amount of rows instead of reading the actual data.
 This can easily be done by adding the `COUNT()` [aggregate function](#aggregate-functions).
-The query below will select and count all rows in the table and return the number of rows found.
+The query below will select and count all rows in the table and return the number of rows found, even rows with `NULL` data are counted.

 ```sql
 SELECT